What is the Best Video Codec for Web Streaming? [2021 Update]

 The H.264 codec has gone through a number of iterations and updates.
 It’s not a monolithic standard.
 In fact, H.264 could best be understood as a “family” of related standards.
 These are captured in the H.264 “profiles” that are available in any encoder.

 There are at least 20 profiles available for H.264.
 However, most of those are very specialized.
 Most encoding software only uses a small number of these profiles.
-These more commonly-used profiles are:

-1. Baseline Encoder Profile:
+1. Baseline Encoder Profile

 The baseline profile uses only the older, most widely-supported compression features of H.264.
 This means that video compressed using the H.264 codec, the baseline profile will be compatible with almost all devices.
 This includes older and low-power devices.

-2. Main Encoder Profile:
+2. Main Encoder Profile

-3. High Encoder Profile:
+3. High Encoder Profile

 Today, device power has become less of an issue.
 The high profile is supported on all modern smartphones, tablets, computers, set-top boxes, gaming consoles, and so on.
 However, using a high profile may prevent users with very old devices from accessing content.

 In short: use the baseline profile if you’re targeting users on very old, underpowered devices.
 If your viewers tend to use modern devices, the high or main profile should be fine to use.

-Other H.264 settings
+Other H.264 Settings

-Keyframes – We recommend setting the keyframe interval to 2 seconds.
+We recommend setting the keyframe interval to 2 seconds.

+While we’re on the topic of codec settings, it is important to point out the connection between them.
 The video settings you select have a major influence on the quality of your video.
 They also influence file sizes and bandwidth requirements.
 In general, higher-quality and higher-resolution video requires more bandwidth.